It’s never too early to start preparing for your future!

-- You can also request information from Palmer.
-We’d love to help you learn more about how you can change lives as a chiropractor.
+- You can also request more information from Palmer College of Chiropractic.
+We’d love to hear from you and help you learn more about how you can change lives as a chiropractor.

-- You can use the joint-admissions program to prepare for Palmer’s Bachelor of Science Completion program on the main campus, which will save you a year’s worth of time an tuition, and allow you to complete both your D.C. and B.S. degrees in about six and a half years.
+- You can use the joint-admissions program to prepare for Palmer’s Bachelor of Science Completion program on the main campus, which will save you a year’s worth of time and tuition, and allow you to complete both your D.C. and B.S. degrees in about six and a half years.

-- You can also choose from one of our 3+1 or 2+2 enrollment agreements with colleges throughout the U.S. which will save you a year’s worth of time an tuition, and allow you to complete both your D.C. and B.S. degrees in about six and a half years.
+- You can also choose from one of our 3+1 or 2+2 enrollment agreements with colleges throughout the U.S. which will save you a year’s worth of time and tuition, and allow you to complete both your D.C. and B.S. degrees in about six and a half years.

-*Important note: some states require a bachelor’s degree to for licensing, so check your state with the Federation of Chiropractic Licensing Boards before choosing this pathway.
+*Important note: some states require a bachelor’s degree for licensing, so check your state with the Federation of Chiropractic Licensing Boards before choosing this pathway.